valerio-vaccaro/dado/README.md

 ## Install the script

-Set enviroment (ESPPORT can change on your operative system e.g. /dev/ttyUSB0 on Linux).
+Set enviroment (ESPPORT can change on your operative system e.g. /dev/ttyUSB0 on Linux, /dev/cu.usbserial-00001014 on Mac or COM3 on Windows).

 ```
-ESPPORT=/dev/cu.usbserial-00001014
+ESPPORT=/dev/ttyUSB0
 BAUDRATE=115200
 ```